 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the three ways the addictive process affects a couple.
+-Name three ways addiction affects a couple.

 -Explain the CRAFT approach advises family members to do what when a loved one is under the influence.